zyzyva/zyzyva_telemetry/README.md

 end
 ```

+## Configuration Options

+The MonitoringSupervisor accepts these options:

+- `service_name` - Application name (required, defaults to Mix.Project app name)
+- `repo` - Ecto repo module for database health checks (optional)
+- `broadway_pipelines` - List of Broadway pipeline modules to monitor (optional)
+- `extra_health_checks` - Map of custom health check functions (optional)
+- `health_interval_ms` - Health check interval in milliseconds (default: 30_000)
+- `db_path` - Database path (default: `/var/lib/monitoring/events.db`)
+- `node_id` - Node identifier (defaults to `node()`)

 ## Architecture

+ZyzyvaTelemetry uses a local-first architecture with these key components:

+- **MonitoringSupervisor** - Main OTP supervisor that manages all monitoring processes
+- **HealthReporter** - GenServer that periodically collects and reports health metrics
+- **ErrorLogger** - Centralized error and warning logging with correlation support
+- **SqliteWriter** - Direct SQLite operations without connection pooling for simplicity
+- **Correlation** - Process-dictionary based correlation ID tracking

-ZyzyvaTelemetry writes all monitoring data to a local SQLite database that is shared by all applications on the server.
+The library writes all monitoring data to a local SQLite database that is shared by all applications on the server.
 A separate aggregator service (not included) can forward this data to a central monitoring system.

-The SQLite database path `/var/lib/monitoring/events.db` is designed to be shared across all services on a single server, enabling efficient local aggregation before forwarding to central monitoring.
+The SQLite database at `/var/lib/monitoring/events.db` is designed to be shared across all services on a single server, enabling efficient local aggregation before forwarding to central monitoring.
+The database uses a simple schema with proper indexes for performance.